Modern Slavery Act 2015

 Denholm has robust employment contracts, employment-related policies and procedures, and recruitment policies in place which are reviewed regularly and, where appropriate, updated.

-To enhance awareness and understanding of modern slavery and human trafficking at a high level within Denholm, the senior management teams across all divisions have participated in face-to-face training sessions prepared and delivered by Denholm’s external solicitors.
-The senior management teams have addressed the importance of following Denholm’s policies and procedures with their respective teams.
-Denholm is continually reviewing its training programme.
-Within the last 12 months Denholm expanded the training on modern slavery and human trafficking to more employees across the businesses through an online training course.
+To enhance awareness and understanding of modern slavery and human trafficking at a high level within Denholm, the senior management teams across all divisions have participated in face-to-face training sessions prepared and delivered by Denholm's external solicitors.
+The senior management teams across each division of Denholm have addressed the importance of following Denholm's policies and procedures with their respective teams.
+Denholm is continually reviewing its training programme and requires its employees to complete an on line training course on modern slavery and human trafficking.
 Completion of this training course is mandatory for all employees involved in the selection, management and payment of suppliers.
 As policies are updated and communicated, Denholm will provide and re-enforce training as required.

 To ensure that Denholm's people fully embrace its culture, and that they strive to protect the dignity of its people and anyone who has dealings with the business, employees are required to confirm their compliance with The Denholm Standard annually.